mglantz/magnusandmyriam.github.io/festivities_en.md

 Here you can read about when the wedding is, where it is and how we will celebrate.

+# News
+Important news below.

+## Toastmasters
+If you have a speech, contact our toastmasters.

+* Carlos (Swedish, English or German): carlos.sedglach@gmail.com, +46730371638
+* Jennie (Swedish, English): jenniehjerp@outlook.com, +46702878403

+## Shoes
+The cermony will be outside, so also bring shoes that allow you to walk outside on a field.

+## Schedule for the bus
+* 13:45 Bus from Welcome Hotel Barkarby to the wedding
+* 01:00 Bus from the wedding back to Welcome Hotel Barkarby
+* 03:00 Last bus from the wedding back to Welcome Hotel Barkarby

+# Gifts
+We already have everything we need.
+It's plenty that you came.
+If you insist in giving something, we want a cash donation to our honey moon to the Amalfi Coast in Italy which will be end of August.
+We will use the money to book even more romantic hotels for the trip.

 # When is the wedding?
 - The wedding takes place 2022-07-30, so book it now in your calendars.
 - The schedule for the wedding is still being planned.
 Festivities start at 14:30 (CET) and will include a beautiful ceremony, delicious food and an open bar.